Dr. Catherine E. Creeley

 attend graduate school, is to participate in laboratory research.
 It is my goal to

-provide students with the opportunity to be involved in all phases of scientific research.
+provide students with the opportunity to be involved in all phases of scientific research,

-and/or publication of the results.
+and interpreting data, and presentation and/or publication of the results.
+My behavioral

 Creeley, C.E., & Olney, J.W.
 (2013).
 Drug-induced apoptosis: Mechanism by which alcohol